WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission.

 As an online company, KOHO has fewer overhead costs than traditional brick-and-mortar banks.
 As a result, it can afford to charge lower rates (or in some cases, no rates at all) for its services.

-KOHO works in partnership with Peoples Trust, a Canadian trust insured by the Canada Deposit Insurance Corporation (CDIC).
-The Peoples Trust holds finances on behalf of KOHO, meaning that your money is safe in the unlikely event that KOHO goes out of business.
-Despite not holding customers’ funds directly, because KOHO is partnered with a CDIC-insured institution, up to $100,000 of your money is insured.
+KOHO maintains a partnership with Peoples Group, a Canadian trust insured by the Canada Deposit Insurance Corporation (CDIC).
+So, up to $100,000 of your money is insured.

 Pros and cons of using KOHO